International Exchanges

 Opportunities to conduct research abroad include:

-• APS 299Y – Summer Research Abroad: This for-credit research-based summer course is now in its second year.
-Depending on the nature of the research project, this course may count toward your engineering program, or an engineering minor.
+• APS 299Y – Summer Research Abroad: This is a unique for-credit research-based summer course.
+Depending on the nature of the research project, this course may count toward your engineering program or an engineering minor.
 Check with your department for details.
 This program is not open to EngSci students.

-• EngSci Research Opportunities Program: Each year, EngSci students have the opportunity to conduct research abroad at a variety of institutions, including National University of Singapore, Max Planck Institute and Technion – Israel Institute of Technology.
+• EngSci Research Opportunities Program (ESROP): Each year, EngSci students have the opportunity to conduct research abroad at a variety of institutions, including the National University of Singapore, Max Planck Institute, and Osaka University.
 Check with the EngSci undergraduate office for details.

 Global Engineering Professional